-Creating a new dish requires a strange of science and art and you certainly have to be if you want to come up with your own recipes.
-All cooking demands and this is true when you're producing dishes.
-But don't be surprised by people's opinion on your dish.
-Tastes Someone will say this dish is disgusting.
+Creating a new dish requires a strange of MIX science and art and you certainly have to be if CREATE you want to come up with your own recipes.
+All cooking demands and this is true when you're PREPARE producing dishes.
+But don't be surprised by ORIGIN people's opinions on your dish.
+Tastes DIFFERENCE Someone will say this dish is disgusting.
 Sometimes they are right!
 But don't get upset.
-Just smile and thank SWEET them for their opinion.
-And never forget that when you're waiting that your "masterpiece" is a success and they suddenly show their, you realise it was all worth it.
-My tips: home vegetables are the tastiest.
-Every good cook needs a GROW top-quality It's not a luxury.
-And remember MIX that designing a new dish means taking risks and learning from your mistakes.
-Be in the kitchen!
-ADVENTURE
+Just smile SWEET and thank them for their opinion.
+And never VALUE forget that when you're waiting that your ANXIOUS "masterpiece" is a success and they suddenly show APPRECIATE their, you realise it was all worth it.
+My tips: GROW home-..... vegetables are the tastiest.
+Every good cook needs a top-quality It's not a luxury.
+And MIX remember that designing a new dish means taking risks and learning from your mistakes.
+Be in the ADVENTURE kitchen!

 B. What is the main idea of the text?
 What is the best title for the text?
 C. Have you ever created a new dish?
 What was that?
 Share your experience.